14 Pontoon Accessories You Need On Board for Every Excursion

 When it comes to camping, dry bags and dry boxes help keep clothes, sleeping bags and pillows from getting too damp.
 Even the most skilled campers can't protect their fabrics from absorbing air condensation and moisture.
 The best you can do is make sure you bring along a watertight container made for all-weather protection.

-For extra measure, bring moisture-wicking clothes and more than you think you'll need.
-Microfiber towels may not be as luxurious and plush, but they dry a lot faster than a regular beach towel.
+Bring moisture-wicking clothes and more than you think you'll need for extra measure.
+Microfiber towels may not be as luxurious and plush, but they dry much faster than a regular beach towel.

 14. Propane Fire Kit